pret/pokered/README.md

 Kanto Expansion Pak
 ===================
-This is a ROM Hack of Pokémon Red and Blue, aiming to expand the Kanto region with more interesting locations, evolutions added in later generations, and QoL changes.
+This is a ROM Hack of Pokémon Red and Blue, aiming to expand the Kanto region with new Kanto-related Pokemon, more interesting locations, and QoL changes.
+It is a port of my [Pokemon Showdown Mod](https://github.com/PlagueVonKarma?tab=repositories), in a sense.

 If playing on an emulator, BGB is strongly recommended for its accuracy and features.
 VBA's inaccuracies can cause unintended glitches.
+This hack is fully playable on official hardware as well.

 New Pokemon:
 ====
+The Kanto Expansion Pak's ethos is to add every "Kanto-related" Pokemon to RBY without fundamentally changing the grander metagame.
+What's defined as "Kanto-related" is a Pokemon that evolves from an existing Kanto Pokemon, made an appearance in a Kanto-based game (LGPE), is a regional variant, or was a Kanto-related Pokemon cut during the development of an official game.

+With this criteria, we get:
-- The 34 known beta Pokemon that were cut from RBY have been fully implemented.
+- The 34 known beta Pokemon that were cut from RBY; eg. Gorochu, Deer
-- Evolutions or Pre-evolutions of a Kanto Pokemon found in a future generation are included; eg. Kleavor, Glaceon, Annihilape
+- Evolutions or pre-evolutions of a Kanto Pokemon found in a future generation eg. Kleavor, Glaceon, Annihilape
-- Evolutions of Kanto Pokemon found in the SpaceWorld '97 demo are included; eg. Madaamu, Taaban
+- Evolutions of Kanto Pokemon found in the SpaceWorld '97 demo; eg. Madaamu, Purakkusu
-- Meltan and Melmetal have been added due to their introduction in a Kanto-based game, LGPE.
-- All fully-evolved regional variants of Kanto Pokemon have been added.
+- All fully-evolved regional variants of Kanto Pokemon; eg. Hisuian Arcanine, Galarian Slowbro, Paldean Tauros, Alolan Muk
+- Meltan and Melmetal from LGPE.
+- Paradox Pokemon from SV; Scream Tail and Sandy Shocks.

-Johto baby Pokemon and regional pre-evolutions were omitted due to memory constraints.
-This just barely works.
+Johto baby Pokemon and regional pre-evolutions were omitted due to RBY using an 8-bit register.
+This hack as-is just barely manages to fit everything.
+A refactor to a 16-bit register is possible and has been done before, but only on a really old pokered version that would require a ton of its own refactoring to be modernised.
+It's just not feasible at this current time.

+Mega Evolutions and Gigantamax forms are not in the game mainly by choice.
+There are no held items and there isn't a special button or anything, so it felt kind of weird to add, would deviate significantly from the RBY experience, and requires a pretty big overhaul to the battle system.
+It's definitely possible, just not for me.

 New Types:
 ====
-- Dark, Steel and Fairy types are added
+To accomodate the new Pokemon, the Dark, Steel, and Fairy types are added.
+They are effectively "tacked on", with no vanilla Pokemon or moves being changed, which is a big part of what this hack wants.

+Dark and Steel use their SpaceWorld '97 type matchups because these revisions were produced prior to the national tournament that year, and thus before Game Freak made appropriate balancing changes.
+Thus, what you get here are types that are very different, but maintain the core RBY experience.
+Fairy lacks a confirmed older revision, so it remains the same as XY's, which has not yet changed, and if it does, this hack will not change with it.
+Closer to RBY is what we want!

+Changes at a glance:
-	- Note that Dark and Steel use their type effectiveness from the SW97 demo
+- Dark and Steel use their type effectiveness from the SW97 demo, aiming to be closer to RBY experience.
-	- Note that Bite is still Normal-type
+- Bite is still Normal-type.
-	- Note that the Clefairy, Mime Jr, and Jigglypuff lines are not Steel or Fairy-type, respectively
+- The Clefairy, Mime Jr, and Jigglypuff lines are not Steel or Fairy-type, respectively.
-		- This (and Bite) was done to ensure the original Kanto Pokemon were unaltered in any way
+	- This (and Bite) was done to ensure the original Kanto Pokemon were unaltered in any way.
 	- While Magnemite, Magnetite, and Magneton are pure Electric, Magnezone is part-Steel.
 	- Scream Tail remains Fairy/Psychic.
+- Fire remains neutral against Ice.
+- Bug and Poison remain super effective against each other.

 Type Matchups for Steel and Dark for reference:
 - Steel...